MetPX/sarracenia/docs/Explanation/Concepts.rst

 *Queues* are usually taken care of transparently, but you need to know
    - A consumer/subscriber creates a queue to receive messages.
    - Consumer queues are *bound* to exchanges (AMQP-speak)
+   - MQTT equivalent: *client-id*

-An *exchange* is a matchmaker between *publisher* and *consumer* queues.
+An *exchange* is a matchmaker between *publisher* and *consumer queues*.
    - A message arrives from a publisher.
    - message goes to the exchange, is anyone interested in this message?
    - in a *topic based exchange*, the message topic provides the *exchange key*.
    - interested: compare message key to the bindings of *consumer queues*.
    - message is routed to interested *consumer queues*, or dropped if there aren't any.
+   - concept does not exist in MQTT, used as root of the topic hierarchy.

 Multiple processes can share a *queue*, they just take turns removing messages from it.
    - This is used heavily for sr_sarra and sr_subcribe multiple instances.

-*Queues* can be *durable*, so even if your subscription process dies, if you come back in a reasonable time and you use the same queue, you will not have missed any messages.
+   - Same concept is available as *shared subscriptions* in MQTT.

 How to Decide if Someone is Interested.
    - For Sarracenia, we use (AMQP standard) *topic based exchanges*.